 Insure Equipment at Replacement Value

-Make sure all your equipment - mowers, chainsaws, trailers, and power tools - is insured for current replacement cost.
-Landscaping equipment depreciates on paper but costs full price to replace.
-Update your equipment schedule annually.
+Make sure all your gear - mowers, chainsaws, trailers, and power tools - is insured for current replacement cost rather than depreciated book value.
+Equipment depreciates on paper but costs full price to replace.
+Update your equipment schedule at least annually.

 3

-Equipment theft is a major problem for landscaping businesses.
-Use trailer locks, chain equipment to trailers, install GPS trackers on high-value items, and park in secure areas.
-Good security may reduce your premium.
+Equipment theft is a persistent problem across the landscaping industry.
+Fit hitch locks on trailers, chain high-value items, install GPS trackers on plant, and park in well-lit or locked areas overnight.
+Demonstrating strong security may lower your premium.

 4